Tensorized Pauli decomposition algorithm: Conclusion and Outlook

 \section{Conclusion and Outlook}

-The task of computing the Pauli decomposition of multi-qubit operators is at the core of many applications from quantum computing, including hamiltonian simulation and quantum error correction.
+The task of computing the Pauli decomposition of multi-qubit operators is at the core of many applications from quantum computing, including Hamiltonian simulation and quantum error correction.
 In this article we have proposed a simple, yet powerful method for accelerating this ubiquitous task.
-Our method, the Tensorized Pauli Decomposition (\texttt{TPD}) algorithm actively avoids expensive matrix multiplication and, instead, calculates the Pauli weights in an recursive/iterative manner via matrix slicing.
+Our method, the Tensorized Pauli Decomposition (\texttt{TPD}) algorithm avoids expensive matrix multiplication and, instead, calculates the Pauli weights in an recursive/iterative manner via matrix slicing.

-We have tested the \texttt{TPD} against the most popular alternatives on various instances from $2-10$ qubits and observed a decreased runtime in favor of the \texttt{TPD} in all cases.
-Based on the observed trend in our numerical experiments, we anticipate improved algorithmic efficiency also for larger instances across domains.
-By detecting the input's structure early on, \texttt{TPD} achieves speed ups even in cases where its competitors receive additional flags, lowering their worst-case runtime.
-However, empirical verification remains essential.
+Our detailed complexity analysis revealed an optimal worst-case scaling of the \texttt{TPD} among existing methods.
+For several special cases, we concluded the \texttt{TPD}'s drastically improved scaling, unmatched by the other methods.
+Furthermore, we have tested the \texttt{TPD} against the most popular alternatives on various instances from $2-10$ qubits and observed a decreased runtime in favor of the \texttt{TPD} in all cases.
+Based on the observed trend in our numerical experiments as well as the asymptotically favorable scaling, we anticipate improved algorithmic efficiency for most instances across the respective domains.
+By detecting the input's structure early on, \texttt{TPD} achieves speed-ups even in cases where its competitors receive additional flags, lowering their worst-case runtime.

-Additionally, it is important to note that, as of the current implementation, we have not explored parallelization of our algorithm.
-Nevertheless, given that the evaluation of the intermediate CMWs \eqref{equation:CumulativeWeightsDefinition} relies on the analysis of disjoint blocks within our initial matrix, we are optimistic that any potential communication overhead incurred when employing multiple processors will be manageable.
-Future investigations into parallelization strategies may further enhance the scalability of our approach.
+The implementation of the \texttt{TPD} within Qiskit already covers various optimization techniques that are not addressed in this paper, significantly contributing to the achieved speed-up observed in the numerical experiments.
+Further investigations of structurally similar tasks may extend the applicability of our algorithmic primitives and of these optimization techniques.
+Natural candidates for similar decomposition techniques are other prominent matrix bases which consist of tensorized components such as (generalized) Gell-Mann matrices or Weyl operators.